 SCCA, with its founding organizations Fred Hutch and UW Medicine, is a world leader in leukemia research and was formed, in part, to bring promising new treatments to patients faster.
-For leukemia patients, this means more treatment options than they might find elsewhere, including the chance to participate in one or more of the 50 ongoing leukemia clinical research studies conducted at SCCA and its parent organizations, Fred Hutch and UW Medicine.
+For people with leukemia, this means more treatment options than you might find elsewhere, including the chance to participate in a clinical study for leukemia.